Avoiding spiritual immaturity and thinking rightly about preachers

 3. Faithful preachers wholly depend on God for success.
 That leads us on to the next point.
 What Paul actually says in verse 6 is that he planted the seed and Apollos watered it but God made it grow.
 He concludes, therefore, (7) So neither the one who plants nor the one who waters is anything, but only God, who makes things grow.
 It is very important that we grasp this.
 This is an essential element in mature spiritual thinking.
 It would be tempting to think that this man is a successful minister because he is very gifted or because he is very intelligent.
 However, when one investigates, it is not that simple.
 A man may be very gifted, very intelligent and yet not be successful.
 You can even have the situation where a man is successful in one place but not in another.

-I mentioned a man who was very successful with church planting at one time but then not at all in London and later in Cardiff. \\I know of another man who was again very successful in one part of the country in the seventies but when he moved to another church and did the same things he had done there, it was something of a disaster.
+\\I know of another man who was again very successful in one part of the country in the seventies but when he moved to another church and did the same things he had done there, it was something of a disaster.

 I know a man who preaches often in India.
 He sometimes remarks on how he can preach the same sermons here with little apparent affect that are used to convert people there in India.